beyang/docs/README.md

 ## Licensing and attribution

-All docs are in the `mandump` directory.
-Within the `mandump` directory, the documentation comes from a variety of sources:
+All docs are in the `docdump` directory.
+Within the `docdump` directory, the documentation comes from a variety of sources:

 * The `man1` and `man8` directories were taken from the Ubuntu 18.04 man pages.
 These are available